briansteeleca/recipes/src/posts/why-the-name.md

 This is an update for the posts page.
 I would rather not build every time that I make a change.
 So I'm going to add some new text, and hope that a manual sync will be required to build.

 It seems to work well.
 I'm going to **bold some text**, and then make some _italicized text just for fun_.
 But please don't build until I tell you to.
-Thank-you.
+Thank- you.

 And here's a list: